List of unproduced television projects based on Marvel Comics: X-Men: Pryde of the X-Men

 TV-pilot that was intended to launch a series.
 Funding for this pilot came from the budget for RoboCop: The Animated Series.
 Instead of making a 13th episode of RoboCop, Marvel Productions decided to use their funding to have Toei Animation produce the animation for this pilot.
 Shortly after this pilot was delivered, Marvel started having financial issues (New World Pictures, who purchased the Marvel Entertainment Group or MEG from Cadence Industries in 1986, sold MEG in January 1989 to the Andrews Group) and stopped work on just about everything but Muppet Babies.

 Solarman

-In 1988 a 22-minute animated Solarman pilot was produced, which its creator David Oliphant maintained ownership of, since he produced over $400,000 for its production, with Marvel acting as a licensee.
-It was released on VHS as a cross promotion tie-in with the first issue of Marvel Comics' adaptation.
-The pilot finally aired on October 24, 1992, as a special on Fox Kids, a week prior to the debut of the X-Men animated series.
+In 1988, a 22-minute animated Solarman pilot was produced, which its creator David Oliphant maintained ownership of, since he produced over $400,000 for its production, with Marvel acting as a licensee.
+It was released on VHS as a cross-promotion tie-in with the first issue of Marvel Comics' adaptation.
+The pilot finally aired on October 24, 1992, as a special on Fox Kids, a week before the debut of the X-Men animated series.
 According to Oliphant, a major studio offered $15 million to create 64 animated episodes of Solarman, but the studio cancelled this offer soon after on the advice of their consultants, who cautioned that Saturday morning superhero cartoons would soon die out in popularity.